 A Life of Service

-New Vision House of Hope founder and president has dedicated his life to helping others
+New Vision House of Hope founder and president Charles Culver Sr. has dedicated his life to helping others

 “I’ll give my last dollar and the shirt off my back to help someone.”

-In 2003, Charles Culver founded New Vision House of Hope to all who have a dire need for supportive housing and addiction treatment services in Baltimore.
-Unfortunately many of those problems still exist today.
+In 2003, Charles Culver founded New Vision House of Hope to meet a dire need for supportive housing and addiction treatment services in Baltimore.
+And sadly, many of those problems still exist today.

-Culver founded New Vision House of Hope because of his own battle with addiction.
+Culver founded New Vision House of Hope in part because of his own battle with addiction.
 After serving six years in the U.S. Army, Culver “got caught up with drinking and drugging.”

 Although he doesn’t like to dwell on his own past addiction, Culver does try to share his story with clients to encourage them to keep working towards recovery.